siberianfox/g2wiki/Compiling-G2-on-Windows-10-and-Atmel-Studio-7.md

-_This page is for compiling the G2 project on Windows with Atmel Studio 6.2.
-Please see [Getting Started with G2](Getting-Started-with-G2) for information about hardware and compiling on other platforms._
+_This page is for compiling the g2 project on Windows 10 with Atmel Studio 7_

 ## What's needed